 In an important contrast to contemporary Disney, the moral message is anti-authoritarian, not cynical, and does not overpower the adventure or the drama.
 In fact, it is more subtle in the Japanese script than it became in some dubs for non-Japanese children.
-The Swedish dub expands slightly on Old Man Pom’s philosophy, which adds a dubious psychodynamic philosophy to Swift’s notion of levitating stones.
+The Swedish dub expands slightly on Old Man Pom’s philosophy, which adds a dubious psychodynamism to Swift’s notion of levitating stones.
 Disney’s own adaptation added more music, indicating that the greatly varied pacing of the original scared the US distributor.
 The original music is great.
 The lyrics to the ending theme knock me out.

 The rare balance of adventure, drama and fairytale is admittedly messy, not perfect, but enormously rich in imagination and execution.
-The action sequences make brilliant use of the medium and the wonderful environments, while being surprisingly shocking for a family film where death is not shown.
-The worldbuilding is original and enchanting, starting on a pit wheel arm in an exaggerated Welsh mining community and proceeding to a sort of fantasy Maginot Line emplacement, then beyond.
-Better than anything Verne actually wrote, it has all the power of nostalgia, childhood fantasy and vital science fiction, realized with Miyazaki’s visual imgination working at full strength for the first time.
-I’d marry that robot if I could.

-Output | In an important contrast to contemporary Disney, the moral message is anti-authoritarian, not cynical, and does not overpower the adventure or the drama.
-In fact, it is more subtle in the Japanese script than it became in some dubs for non-Japanese children.
-The Swedish dub expands slightly on Old Man Pom’s philosophy, which adds a dubious psychodynamic philosophy to Swift’s notion of levitating stones.
-Disney’s own adaptation added more music, indicating that the greatly varied pacing of the original scared the US distributor.
-The original music is great.
-The lyrics to the ending theme knock me out.

-The rare balance of adventure, drama and fairytale is admittedly messy, not perfect, but enormously rich in imagination and execution.
-The action sequences make brilliant use of the medium and the wonderful environments, while being surprisingly shocking for a family film where death is not shown.
-The worldbuilding is original and enchanting, starting on a pit wheel arm in an exaggerated Welsh mining community and proceeding to a sort of fantasy Maginot Line emplacement, then beyond.
+The action sequences make brilliant use of the medium and the wonderful environments, while being shocking for a family film where death is not shown.
+The worldbuilding is original and enchanting, starting on a pit wheel arm in an exaggerated Welsh mining community and proceeding to a sort of super-Maginot Line emplacement, then beyond.
 Better than anything Verne actually wrote, it has all the power of nostalgia, childhood fantasy and vital science fiction, realized with Miyazaki’s visual imgination working at full strength for the first time.
 I’d marry that robot if I could.